safdotdev/safacoda/scratchpad/pactflow-provider-drift/step4.md

 The publishing step takes two key components:

 - The provider contract itself (in our case, the OAS document)
-- The test results (in our case, the Dredd output and whether or not it passed)
+- The test results (in our case, the Drift output and whether or not it passed)

 This information will be helpful later on, when we need to check compatibility with its consumers.

+Traditionally this would be setup as part of a CI/CD pipeline, where you run your API tests, and then publish the contract and test results to PactFlow as part of the same pipeline.
+For the purposes of this workshop, we're going to run these steps manually.

 1. Go to PactFlow and copy your [read/write API Token](https://docs.pactflow.io/#configuring-your-api-token)
 1. Export these two environment variables into the terminal, being careful to replace the placeholders with your own values: